blossommojekwu/Flixster/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
 One of the challenges I experiened was getting more knowledge about android syntax.
-Overall, I grasped a greater understanding of intents, onclickListerner and activity to activity interaction.
+Overall, I grasped a greater understanding of intents, onclickListeners and activity to activity interaction.

 ## Open-source libraries used